NHSDigital/communications-manager-api/tests/docs/partials/validation/test_messages_invalid.rst

-Scenario: An API consumer submitting a request with an invalid required attribute in the request body receives a 400 'Invalid Value' response
+Scenario: An API consumer submitting a message with an invalid required attribute in the request body receives a 400 'Invalid Value' response
 =============================================================================================================================================

 | **Given** the API consumer provides an message body with an invalid attribute